Frostzeichen/notes-and-articles-dump/README.md

 # Terenz's Notes and Articles Dump
 This repository hosts notes and articles I have written for public viewing.
-Most of these are specifically written for my private digital library of literature.
+Most of these were specifically written for my private digital library of literature.

 ## Instructions
 For the best viewing experience, I suggest using either [Obsidian](https://obsidian.md/) or [Visual Studio Code](https://code.visualstudio.com/) with a [Mermaid.js](https://mermaid.js.org/) plugin for rendering graphs and diagrams.